bcgov/DITP-DevOps/docs/bc-registries-audit-notification-workflow.md

 ## Orgbook-configurations `./manage` script

-General information regarding the bcgov/orgbook-configurations openshift `./manage` script can be found here; [bcgov/orgbook-configurations openshift `./manage` script](./orgbook-configurations-manage-script.md)
+General information regarding the bcgov/orgbook-configurations `./manage` script can be found here; [bcgov/orgbook-configurations openshift `./manage` script](./orgbook-configurations-manage-script.md)

 Specifics regarding the commands referenced in this workflow can be found here:
 - [`DeleteTopic` command](./orgbook-configurations-manage-script.md#DeleteTopic-command)